FINAL STRETCH

 BOOK / SCROLL CONCEPT

 For the second project of the class, the parameters of this assignment is to conceptual a design for a book of any genre which I will be modeling and sculpting in zbrush.
 While the assignment specifies a book design, during my research I discovered a few fun designs for scrolls which really caught my attention.
 Much like my previous canister design, the cylindrical look is very aesthetically pleasing and the fun attachments which could be added seem like it would be fun to model.
 If I was allowed to progress with the scroll concept, I believe I'd like to take the more fantastical look or even "demonic" aesthetic.
 Having also done some research on actual book designs, I believe it would be fun to implement the more floral pieces into the overall design through winding thorns, closed buds on the ends, the seal being an open flower, and maybe even dangling moss to give it a more antique look.
+SCI-FI FINISHED MODEL

 The main inspiration that I drew from for my design was more vertical, cylindrical containers rather than the more popular box shaped crate.
 I wanted to give myself something relatively easy to model and texture, but something I would like in the final product which led me to draw a lot on medical crate and health pack designs that are in nearly every video game.
 With my initial research for crate designs to bounce off of, I found a selection of various vertical crates and canister designs that I liked and wanted to draw inspiration from, many of them being more unconventional shapes such as hexagonal or triangular in shape.
 While looking at more common med-pack designs, I found that several had similar colour composition of mostly white accented with either green, blue, or red, or the reverse.
 While initially I was contemplating the idea of making my canister white, I decided to add a bit more personal touch that would make it a bit more unique but still recognizable as I pulled from the colour balance of another concept design.